femmerling/EmeraldBox/readme.md

     git clone https://github.com/femmerling/EmeraldBox.git <project_name>

+EmeraldBox is a localized environment build using virtualenv.
+To adjust the environment settings to your local environment, go to the root EmeraldBox directory and run:

+    python setup.py

 If you want to control your project using git do the followings:

 change to directory of <project_name>